Modern Slavery Statement

 Correla’s approach is to detect any instances of trafficking or slavery being recorded within our supply chain or business as well as to encourage our people to know what good looks like through our training, policies and equality and diversity initiatives.

-Correla is committed to continually reviewing and developing its training content in relation to modern slavery and human trafficking and to extend delivery of the course to our people via the Correla learning portal.
-During the next 12 months, we will continue to update and deliver mandatory modern slavery awareness training to everyone working for Correla.
+Correla is committed to continually reviewing and developing its training content in relation to modern slavery and human trafficking.
+Mandatory training is provided to employees via the Correla learning portal as part of the onboarding process and employees are expected to confirm their understanding and compliance.
+To increase awareness of the modern slavery risks refresher training is provided to employees on a periodical basis.

-The Supplier Code of Conduct is reviewed and, if necessary, updated annually, with the latest version being released to existing and new suppliers from September 2023.
-The latest version includes further updates to Correla’s environmental, social and governance requirements.
+The Supplier Code of Conduct is reviewed and, if necessary, updated annually, with the latest version being released to existing and new suppliers from July 2025.

 Correla continues to invest in and update the business tools our people use, their training and in process optimisation which develop our working practices to drive change in our supply chain governance, procurement activities and supplier relationship management.